swiftlang/swift-java/Sources/SwiftJavaDocumentation/Documentation.docc/index.md

 TODO: Some general intro

-If you prefer a video introduction, you may want to this [Explore Swift and Java interoperability](https://www.youtube.com/watch?v=QSHO-GUGidA) WWDC 2025 session, which is a quick overview of all the features and approaches offered by SwiftJava.
+If you prefer a video introduction, you may want to watch this [Explore Swift and Java interoperability](https://www.youtube.com/watch?v=QSHO-GUGidA) WWDC 2025 session, which is a quick overview of all the features and approaches offered by SwiftJava.